 As this case highlights, valuing certain assets can be extremely complex.
 A credible expert can go a long way in arguing for a successful value, just as an uncredible expert can sink a case.

-Our Forensics & Litigation Support Group specializes in valuation and forensic accounting.
+Our Forensic, Valuation & Litigation Support Group specializes in valuation and forensic accounting.
 Contact us online or call 800.899.4623.

 These two entities, NHT II and NHT III, are not discussed as part of this article.